Detective Degree Holder Entry Programme

 The Degree Holder Entry Programme (DHEP) route into policing is an exciting opportunity for talented individuals from all backgrounds to obtain a degree whilst working and earning a full salary.

-The DHEP programme will be delivered in partnership with a local Higher Education Institute (HEI) and is a two year programme which culminates in the achievement of a Level 6 Diploma in Professional Policing Practice.
+The DHEP programme will be delivered in partnership with the University of the West of England (UWE) and is a two year programme where you will obtain a Level 6 Diploma in Professional Policing Practice.

 You will be classed as a full-time student and so will be able to take advantage of student benefits.